 Enumeration types have a fixed set of unique values.
-The two predefined data types - bit and Boolean, as well as the std\logic type defined in the std\logic\1164 package are the types that represent hardware values.
-You can declare signals and variables (and constants) that are vectors (arrays) of these types by using the types bit\vector, and std\logic\vector.
-You typically use std\logic and std\logic\vector, because they are highly flexible for synthesis and simulation.
+The two predefined data types - bit and Boolean, as well as the std_logic type defined in the std_logic_1164 package are the types that represent hardware values.
+You can declare signals and variables (and constants) that are vectors (arrays) of these types by using the types bit_vector, and std_logic_vector.
+You typically use std_logic and std_logic_vector, because they are highly flexible for synthesis and simulation.

-std_logic Values Treated by the tool as
+std_logic Values Treated by the synthesis tool as

 'U' (uninitialized) don't care

 'X' (forcing unknown) don't care

 '0' (forcing logic 0) logic 0

+std_logic Values Treated by the synthesis tool as

 '1' (forcing logic 1) logic 1

 'Z' (high impedance) high impedance

 'W' (weak unknown) don't care

 'L' (weak logic 0) logic 0

 'H' (weak logic 1) logic 1

 '-' (don't care) don't care

-bit Values Treated by the tool as
+bit Values Treated by the synthesis tool a

 '0' logic 0

 '1' logic 1

-boolean Values Treated by the tool as
+boolean Values Treated by the synthesis tool as

 false logic 0

 true logic 1